Best Online Master’s Degrees in: Geology

 Geology graduate students are typically required to complete lab reports, homework and reading assignments from scientific textbooks or journals, and research projects.
 A significant percentage of their semester grade may also be determined by their performance on quizzes and exams, which typically consist of essays, short answer questions, and quantitative problems.

 A master's degree in geology may qualify an individual for employment as a geoscientist, or someone who studies the physical characteristics of the Earth.
 Geoscientists plan and conduct field studies, analyze aerial photograph and other data to locate natural resources, create geologic maps, and present their findings to their clients or employers.
 Geoscientists work in a broad range of industries and occupations.
 For example, an engineering geologist applies their knowledge of geologic principles to civil and environmental engineering, while a petroleum geologist is responsible for locating oil and gas deposits under the Earth's surface.
 Geoscientists may also work as oceanographers, geophysicists, seismologists, paleontologists, geochemists, and geologists.

-The median annual pay for a geoscientist in 2010 was $82,500, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual pay for a geoscientist was $82,500, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment of geoscientists is expected to increase 21%, or faster than average for all occupations, between 2010 and 2020.
 The BLS states demand for geoscientists will increase because of the need for environmental protection, energy, and responsible land and resource management.
-Job opportunities for geoscientists with a master’s degree should be excellent, according to the BLS.
+Job opportunities for geoscientists with a master's degree should be excellent, according to the BLS.
 However, keep in mind that these job projections and salaries are not guaranteed, as these things vary from individual to individual, depending on his or her level of experience, employer, and the area of employment.